workingDog/Taxii2LibScala/README.md

     libraryDependencies += "com.github.workingDog" %% "taxii2lib" % "0.6"

+The current source code version is **0.7-SNAPSHOT** using scala 2.13.0.

-The best way to compile and package **taxii2lib** from source is to use [SBT](http://www.scala-sbt.org/).
+To compile and package **taxii2lib** from source use [SBT](http://www.scala-sbt.org/).
 To compile and generate a jar file from source:

     sbt package

-This will produce a jar file "taxii2lib_2.12-0.7-SNAPSHOT.jar" in the "./target/scala-2.12" directory for use in Scala applications.
+This will produce a jar file "taxii2lib_2.13-0.7-SNAPSHOT.jar" in the "./target/scala-2.13" directory for use in Scala applications.